 Bottarga is the compressed, salted and dried roe of tuna or gray mullet.
 Cut in thin slices, it is dressed with olive oil and lemon juice and consumed as an appetizer.

-In recent decades, farmers in northern Italy have begun to produce goose and duck liver pate’ in substantial-quality, while Tuscany, particularly the Chianti zone, is noted for its crostini, a rustic pate’ based on chicken livers and served on toasted unsalted Tuscan bread.
+In recent decades, farmers in northern Italy have begun to produce goose and duck liver pate’ in substantial quality.
+At the same time, Tuscany, particularly the Chianti zone, is noted for its crostini, a rustic pate’ based on chicken livers and served on toasted unsalted Tuscan bread.